 There are a lot of different kinds of lazy susan.
 Some attach to L-shaped cabinet doors so the doors rotate with the turntable.
 They tend to get jammed up more often than other styles and work best with inset doors.
 For overlay doors, free-standing units are the better choice.
 Free-standing turntables can be notched or beveled.
 The notched style fits L-shaped doors, and the beveled variety fits a 45-degree corner door (the preferred style — it provides more storage and uses space that is otherwise useless).

 Turntables are also made in a variety of materials.
 The least expensive is the common white PVC plastic model available at any home store and well-suited for most applications.
 Metal and wood units are considerably more expensive — especially stainless or hardwood finished to match your cabinets (a total waste of money).
 Actually, PVC is, in this instance, the better product.
 It is lightweight, tough, easy to clean, simple to adjust, and cheap.
 It is unquestionably ugly, but, so what!
 It's hidden behind your nice cabinet doors, so you seldom see it.

 Our preferred corner storage solution is a simple stack of drawers.
-We don't mean the fancy v-notch or curved drawers that serve no purpose other than to allow the cabinet company to charge mare.
-We mean simple, flat diagonal drawers that offer more storage in the same space as v-notch or curved drawers, are a lot easier to make, and cost a lost less.
+We don't mean the fancy v-notch or curved drawers that serve no purpose other than to allow the cabinet company to charge more.
+We mean simple, flat diagonal drawers that offer more storage in the same space as v-notch or curved drawers, are a lot easier to make, and cost a lot less.

 OK, you give up a little storage space in trade for better accessibility.
 But, to our way of thinking, inaccessible storage is useless storage, so the trade-off is a no-brainer.
 Drawers provide nearly as much storage capacity as most lazy susans, and it's better organized.

 A number of drawer manufacturers have come up with clever V-front drawer units just for corner cabinets.
 Cute, but pricey — and unnecessary.
 Normal drawer stack units rotated 45 degrees work just as well, actually provide more storage, use the space in an otherwise useless corner more efficiently, and, most importantly, cost a lot less to make.